0wntech/trees/README.md

 ## Setting Data

-You can use the patch function that is part of the tree class to set values.
+You can use the patch function that is part of the Graph class to set values.

 ```javascript
 const meUri = "https://lalasepp.owntech.de/profile/card#me";